 top of page

-Delve into Lumbar Spinal Stenosis (LSS), prevalent in those over 65.
-LSS results from the narrowing of the spinal canal or its recesses, leading to compression of the spine's neurovascular structures (1).
-Furthermore, LSS poses a significant societal challenge, ranking above conditions like congestive heart failure or COPD in causing disability in the aging population (2,9).
+Lumbar Spinal Stenosis (LSS) is common in those over 65, caused by the narrowing of the spinal canal or its recesses, which compresses the spine's neurovascular structures.
+LSS is a significant contributor to disability in the aging population, even surpassing conditions like congestive heart failure or COPD.

-The good news is LSS often responds well to exercise and manual therapy.
-While some cases necessitate surgery, many can be managed non-invasively.
-Given its slow progression, there's time for effective treatment, paving the way for better control over LSS.
+The good news is that LSS often responds well to non-surgical treatments like exercise and manual therapy.
+While surgery is necessary for some, many cases can be effectively managed without it.
+With LSS’s slow progression, there’s ample time to explore and implement effective treatments, allowing better control and improved quality of life.

 Article Index